-The Gardens Trust brings together people from many backgrounds united by a love and concern for historic parks, gardens and designed landscapes and an interest in the factors that shaped them: the history of our garden heritage, the discovery and introduction of plants, garden archaeology and the relation of park and garden design to architecture, art, literature and society.
+The Gardens Trust brings together people from all backgrounds united by a love and concern for historic parks, gardens and designed landscapes.
+Our interests cover garden history, the discovery and introduction of plants, garden archaeology and the relation of park and garden design to architecture, art, literature and society.

 We are passionate about sharing our love of landscapes with the wider community, through campaigns such as Sharing Repton and Volunteers Save Space!
 These projects help local groups, schools, disabled people and other new audiences visit and enjoy our landscape heritage.

 Our statutory work

 The Gardens Trust is a statutory consultee in the English planning system.
 This means that local authorities have to consult us on any planning applications that affect gardens and landscapes listed on Historic England’s Register of Historic Parks and Gardens of special historic interest.
 We are always happy to discuss proposals with owners, developers or local people in order to get the best outcome.
 The Gardens Trust is supported in this important conservation role by local County Garden Trusts.

 We work closely with the Welsh Historic Parks and Gardens Trust and Scotland’s Garden and Landscape Heritage, who fulfil a similar role in their countries.
 There are no other organisations doing this work.

 Find out more about our charitable objectives and governance.

 The Gardens Trust is a membership organisation, which publishes a regular newsletter and academic Journal for members.
 We also organise events such as garden visits, foreign tours and lectures, which members can book at reduced rates.
 Above all, by joining the Gardens Trust you would be helping to protect the landscapes you love.
 Find out more about becoming a member.